Results of the 2006 Excellence in Journalism Contest

 The Honolulu Advertiser

 Comments: "This obituary goes way beyond obituary.
-Its a glowing tribute to a life."
+It’s a glowing tribute to a life."

 D5 Feature Writing/Long Form